How Creditors Find Your Assets: Discovery Methods and Asset Protection

 Private Investigators and Asset Search Firms

 The sophistication of these searches has increased substantially with the growth of online records and data aggregation services.
 Information that once required manual searches of individual county courthouses is now accessible through subscription databases that cover multiple states simultaneously.
-A creditor willing to invest in a thorough search can assemble a detailed financial profile in a matter of days.

 What Creditors Cannot Collect After Discovery

 Exempt assets appear in discovery but are legally protected from collection.
 Social Security benefits, retirement accounts protected under federal law, homestead property in states with strong exemptions, and wages below garnishment thresholds are all discoverable.
 The debtor must disclose them under oath, but the creditor cannot reach them.
-Understanding which assets are exempt and structuring finances to maximize those exemptions is the first layer of protection.

 Assets held inside properly structured entities require the creditor to pursue additional legal remedies beyond standard collection tools.
 A creditor who discovers that the debtor holds a membership interest in a multi-member LLC cannot simply seize the LLC’s bank account.
 The creditor must obtain a charging order—a court-issued lien that redirects distributions—and even then has no management control over the entity.
-If the LLC makes no distributions, the creditor receives nothing.

-Discovering the trust does not give the creditor a practical path to collection.
-The foreign trustee is outside U.S. court jurisdiction, the Cook Islands International Trusts Act imposes procedural barriers that make foreign enforcement impractical, and the creditor must relitigate the underlying claim under a beyond-reasonable-doubt standard.
+Offshore trust assets present the strongest example.
+A Cook Islands trust is fully discoverable.
+The debtor must disclose its existence under oath, and the IRS reporting requirements create a paper trail.
+But discovering the trust does not give the creditor a practical path to collection.
+The foreign trustee is outside U.S. court jurisdiction, the Cook Islands trust statute imposes procedural barriers that make foreign enforcement impractical, and the creditor must relitigate the underlying claim under a beyond-reasonable-doubt standard.
 The trust survives discovery because its protection comes from jurisdictional barriers, not secrecy.

 Why Asset Protection Is Not About Hiding

 The discovery tools available to judgment creditors make concealment under oath impossible.
-Concealment is perjury, a criminal offense that creates far worse problems than the original judgment.
+Concealment is perjury—a criminal offense that creates far worse problems than the original judgment.
 Every strategy that depends on a creditor not finding out about an asset fails the moment the debtor sits for a post-judgment examination.

 Planning before a claim arises strengthens this position.
 Pre-claim transfers are harder to challenge as fraudulent, the debtor has time to implement structures properly, and the reduced visible asset profile may discourage litigation from starting at all.
 Post-claim planning with Cook Islands trusts remains viable for liquid assets, but the strongest position is one where the structures are already in place when a creditor begins looking.